General Information

 In early 2004, the bridge was closed for six weeks to install steel mesh material to form a new deck and a repaint.
 In April 2004, at the reopening ceremony the ribbon was cut by a local woman named Victoria Bridge.
 Before restoration, the bridge deck made of secondhand timber sleepers was rotting away.
 Refurbishment cost £320,000, a large proportion of which paid for scaffolding.
 The project was commended at the 2005 Historic Bridge and Infrastructure Awards by the Institution of Civil Engineers.

-Text imported from Wikipedia article "Victoria Bridge, Worcestershire" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Victoria Bridge, Worcestershire" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants